What is a Forceps Delivery?

 All of these conditions must be met before a doctor performs a forceps delivery.
 There are also certain conditions in which a forceps delivery should not be performed, including when the baby has been previously diagnosed with a bleeding disorder from prenatal blood testing or has been diagnosed with bone demineralization.

 Even if all conditions are met and the mother has consented, there can be unforeseen complications from a forceps delivery that put the mother and baby at risk for short and long-term injuries.

 Forceps Delivery Injuries for Mothers

-While all births have risks, the Mayo Clinic advises that risks are “more likely with a forceps delivery.”
-They include but are not limited to:
+Like any medical procedure, all births have risks, but the Mayo Clinic advises that risks are “more likely with a forceps delivery.”
+Some of the most common forceps delivery injuries for mother include:

 - Lower genital tract – including vaginal and perineal – wounds, lacerations, and tears

 - Uterine rupture, difficulty urinating, or painful urination

 - Short or long term urinary or fecal incontinence – the inability to control the release of urine or feces